 107 Stanhope Street, L8 5RE

-9. Love Lane Brewery
+6. Love Lane Brewery

 A much-loved and industrial-style brewery found in the Baltic Triangle, Love Lane Brewery serves up cold pints with plenty of space to watch the footy – and they’re screening the Euros matches this summer.
 One of Liverpool’s top taprooms, guests can expect tons of beers on tap, as well as tasty grub like pizzas, fries and burgers (good match food, if you ask us) and a proper atmosphere.
-The brewery will be showing mainly matches being played by England, Scotland and Wales on their projector, so you can enjoy the sights and sounds of the taproom while watching the games live.
+The brewery will be showing Six Nations matches being played by England, Scotland and Wales on their projector, so you can enjoy the sights and sounds of the taproom while watching the games live.

 Love Lane Brewery, 62 Bridgewater Street, L1 0AY